cmu-sei/redemption/README.md

   -h, --help            show this help message and exit --repaired-src OUT_SRC_DIR
-                        Directory to write repaired source files --step-dir STEP_DIR   Directory to write intermediate files of the steps of the process -b BASE_DIR, --base-dir BASE_DIR
+                        Directory to write repaired source files --step-dir STEP_DIR   Directory to write intermediate files of the steps of the process. (default: temporary directory) -b BASE_DIR, --base-dir BASE_DIR
                         Base directory of the project --in-place            Sets repaired-src directory to base-dir